govau/notify/api/README.md

 ## To run the application

-Then, run `make install` to install dependencies.

-, set up your environment, and initialise the database.
+Then, run `make install` to install dependencies, set up your environment and initialise the database.

 You can run `make setup-db` whenever you need to update your database in response